-\ If you need to add to the thickness of the valving stack you can add shims just below the rebound base plate.
+- 9mm Shaft the rebound base plate sits higher than the "step" at the end of the straight part of the shaft (before the thread begins). - 10mm Shaft the top of the rebound base plate straddles the end of the adapter sleeve.
+This means the adapter sleeve should not stick up higher than the base plate. - If you need to add to the thickness of the valving stack you can add shims just below the rebound base plate.
 Be sure the shims are all larger in diameter than the clamping shim.
 DO NOT PUT SHIMS BELOW THE COMPRESSION BASE PLATE!

-15 Check to see you have the proper nut.
-RM85 uses a M10x1.0, KX65 uses a M9x1.0mm thread.
+- 15 Check to see you have the proper nut.
+Most 10mm Shafts use a M10x1.0 while most 9mm Shafts use a M9x1.0 thread.
 IMPORTANT: If you aren't sure of your nut selection, seek out someone that can assist you.
 This is critical!!!
 Make sure you have the proper nut, clean the threads thoroughly, use Loctite 271 and torque the nut to 20 ft-lbs (27.1 NM).

-16 Install the Piston Ring Energizer O-ring (supplied in the kit) onto the Gold Valve Shock Piston.
-Do not re-use the stock oring.
+NOTE: Ohlins, Elka, WP re-use the stock nut if it is in good condition. - 16 Install the new Piston Ring Energizer O-ring onto the Gold Valve Shock Piston.
+Do not re-use the stock o-ring.
 Be sure the o-ring sits all the way down into the groove and install the new piston ring.